Having a candlelight wedding.

-If you want to make a big impact you need to double or triple the amount of candles that you’re thinking of.
-There’s at least 20 candles on this 10 person place setting.
-Plus about 10-15 more on the wall shelves behind it.
-The large amount of candles is what makes the room glow.
-If you’re using led lighted candles you definitely will need tons more, because they won’t be as bright as the real thing in pictures.
+If you want to make a big impact you need to double or triple the number of candles you think you need.
+There are at least 20 candles on this 10 person place setting.
+Plus about 10-15 more on the brick wall shelves behind it.
+A large number of candles are needed to impact the entire room with a warm glow.

-Vases should be sturdy so they don’t tip over.
+Candle vases should be sturdy so they won’t tip over.

 Use wax catchers if your guests will be holding flame candles.

-Find a photographer who has experience shooting with candle light.
+Find a photographer who has experience shooting a candlelight wedding.

 All the pictures in this blog combine on or off-camera flash with candlelight.
 There’s no 100% “natural light” happening here.